teusH/MySense/README.md

 July 2017: local government is asked to subsidy operational phase: distribution of sensors kits and maintenance.
 They refused ('there are other initiatives').
 A neighboring local government seems to be willing to sponsor.
 A technical high school has started now a second project with MySense.

+July 2019: LoPy-4 based measurement kit have a hardware costs of about 150 euro.
+With solar the costs are about 200 euro (solar panel and regulator).

 ## Licensing:
 FSF GPLV4.
 All improvements and additions should remain in the public domain.
 Feedback of improvements, or extentions to the software are required.
 * Copyright: Teus Hagen, ver.
-Behoud de Parel, the Netherlands, 2017
+Behoud de Parel, the Netherlands, 2017-2020.

+If any part is used in a commercial setting has to contribute to this project in either financial, code, or other ways and mention MySense in the product or service based on any part of this MySense project information.

 ## References
 At a Koppelting conference we explained how to build the measurment kit and how to visualize the data.
 A PDF of this presentation:  <a href=""http://behouddeparel.nl/sites/behouddeparel.nl/files/20200125-Koppelting-WAR-Amersfoort.pdf" alt="an How To build a kit and show the results">"Measuring Air Quality in an Agri Region: an How To"</a>.